 - How can the development of pupil knowledge and understanding be enabled with technology?

 Cat Scutt, Director of Education and Research at the Chartered College of Teaching and Cathy Lewin, Professor of Education at Manchester Metropolitan University, introduce you to some of the week’s core concepts and research evidence in this week’s video introduction.

-Once you have viewed the video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Next’ to take a look at some of this research in more detail.
+Once you have viewed the video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Discuss your practice’ to continue your learning.

 © Chartered College of Teaching